techrivers/HireHero/README.md

-# CV Matcher Agent
+# Resume Matcher Agent

-A full-stack AI-powered web application for matching CVs to job descriptions using OpenAI and Google Drive integration.
+A full-stack AI-powered web application for matching Resumes to job descriptions using OpenAI and Google Drive integration.

 ## 🚀 Features

 - **React Frontend** with modern, responsive UI
 - **Multi-user authentication** with secure JWT tokens
-- **Google Drive integration** for CV storage and access
+- **Google Drive integration** for Resume storage and access
-- **OpenAI-powered CV matching** using embeddings and LLM analysis
+- **OpenAI-powered Resume matching** using embeddings and LLM analysis
 - **Interactive Dashboard** with real-time status monitoring
-- **CV Matching Interface** with detailed results and scoring
+- **Resume Matching Interface** with detailed results and scoring
 - **Configuration Management** for API keys and settings
 - **Matching History** with export capabilities
 - **Encrypted data storage** for API keys and tokens